cycfi/elements/docs/layout.md

 ## Flow

-The flow composite element lays out its children much like the way text is laid out: lay out each element from left to right, fitting as much elements as possible following each child's *maximum horizontal limits*.
+The flow element, is a composite that lays out its children much like the way text is laid out: lay out each element from left to right, fitting as much elements as possible following each child's *maximum horizontal limits*.
 Once a row is full, move to the next row and do the same until the end of the row is filled.
 Repeat the procedure until all the elements are laid out.
 The height of each row is determined by the *maximum vertical limits* of all the elements to be laid out in that row.
 The following graphic depicts a simplified layout scenario for child elements `a` to `r`.